 - Warn your neighbours before you start any DIY activity and try to carry out the work at a time that will be least disturbing to them.
 Drilling, hammering and sawing are noisy and their repetitiveness can be as much of a nuisance as the volume

-- Make sure noisy household appliances, such as washing machines and vacuum cleaners, are used at reasonable times.
+- Make sure noisy household appliances, such as washing machines, are used at reasonable times.

 - Ensure noisy appliances are away from partition walls where possible